gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/18414) in GitLab 10.8.

 There's a special case when it comes to Deploy Tokens.
-If a user creates one named `gitlab-deploy-token`, the username and token of the Deploy Token will be automatically exposed to the CI/CD jobs as environment variables: `CI_DEPLOY_USER` and `CI_DEPLOY_PASSWORD`, respectively.
+If a user creates one named `gitlab-deploy-token`, the username and token of the Deploy Token is automatically exposed to the CI/CD jobs as environment variables: `CI_DEPLOY_USER` and `CI_DEPLOY_PASSWORD`, respectively.